Secure Milk Supply Plan

 Training

-Participants in the Kansas Secure Milk Supply Plan project are required to train employees on general disease reporting, biosecurity principles and practices, and FMD surveillance.
+Operations in the Secure Milk Supply Plan project are required to train employees on general disease reporting, biosecurity principles and practices, and FMD surveillance.
 Employees must be trained on an annual basis and training records must be maintained by the operation to be eligible for official plan participation and potential emergency animal movement permits.

 Movement Permitting